10 Weird Museums of the World

 Some well-traveled people might think that there is nothing left in the world that can #surprise them.
-This list proves that there are still some museums left, that will astonish or amaze in a way never thought possible:
+This list proves that there are still enough museums left, which will astonish or amaze us in such a way we never thought a #museum could:

-Museum of Brands and #Advertising, (London, England) - a huge collection of original boxes of the most famous products in the world - highly recommended for those who study or appreciate #marketing.
+Museum of Brands and #Advertising, (London, England) - a huge collection of original boxes of the most famous products in the world - highly recommended for those who study or appreciate the world's #marketing.

 Hair Museum (Missouri, United States of America) - a whole museum dedicated to hair locks and extensions that belonged to celebrities and unknown people (because why not?).

-Museum of Death (Hollywood, United States of #America) - extensive collection of death related items, which manages to spook the faint-hearted and amaze #daredevils.
+Museum of Death (Hollywood, United States of America) - extensive collection of death related items, which manages to properly spook the faint-hearted and amaze #daredevils.

-Sewing Machine Museum (#London, England) - dedicated to sewing machines (you guessed correctly!) this museum can explain and show you everything you ever wanted to know about these useful machines.
+Sewing Machine Museum (London, England) - dedicated to sewing machines (yes, you guessed correctly!) this museum can explain and show you everything you ever wanted to know about these useful machines.

 The Museum of Bad Art (Massachusetts, United States of America) - celebrates the art that is "too bad to be ignored".
 The home of #art pieces that are misunderstood by everyone except the #artist who made them...

-Next time you are in an 'I have seen everything type of mood', why don't you visit one of these museums, and prepare to be surprised while learning something new.
+Next time you are in an 'I have seen everything type of mood', why don't you visit one of these museums, and prepare to be surprised while you actually learn something new.